trivedi-jd/rust-training-ms/README.md

-# rust-training-ms
+# Rust Training
-This repo contains rust code that were used as an exercise while completing the `Take your first steps with Rust` training by Microsoft.
+Rust Exercises that are part of the [Take your first steps with Rust](https://learn.microsoft.com/en-us/training/paths/rust-first-steps/) training by Microsoft with solutions.